 Create a startpage for your application - Prenly

-Below we go through how you create a start page and how the various components work.
+Below we go through how to create a start page and how the different components work.

-Log in via https://content.textalk.se with the user details you received from Textalk support.
+Log in via https://content.textalk.se with the user information you received from Textalk support.

-If you have forgotten your password, you can restore it via the Forgotten password service.
+If you have forgotten your password, you can reset it via the Forgotten Password service.

 If you have forgotten your username, contact support via hello@prenly.com.